-On the other hand, Wix has an in-house team that ensures the quality by closely monitoring, controlling and testing things so you can be assured of the qualitiy of these plugins and apps.
+On the other hand, Wix has an in-house team that ensures quality by closely monitoring, controlling, and testing things so you can be assured of the quality of these plugins and apps.

 Your web designer can use feature-rich plugins such as WooCommerce to add advanced e-commerce capabilities to your WordPress website.

 Wix is simpler to set up.
 It comes with pre-built eCommerce features and holds up well for basic e-commerce stores.
 However, it is not ideal for running fully functional large online stores.

 In other words, if you need a comprehensive & fully-functional e-commerce store, WordPress is a great choice for you over Wix.

 #6 Website Maintenance

 WordPress takes a lot more effort to maintain compared to Wix.

 WordPress is constantly changing to enhance security and fix known issues.
 Whenever a new update is made available, you will have to apply it to your WordPress site yourself.
 Also, incompatible plugins can result in unforeseen issues.

 Things are much easier with Wix.
 Wix tech team automatically installs and deploys the updates on your website – without you having to raise a finger.